-Editor’s note: FFS if the HANDOVER REQUEST ACKNOWLEDGE message may also include an indicator that the target eNB accepts the request to perform DAPS Handover.

 NOTE: As soon as the source eNB receives the HANDOVER REQUEST ACKNOWLEDGE, or as soon as the transmission of the handover command is initiated in the downlink, data forwarding may be initiated.

-NOTE: For DAPS Handover, downlink PDCP SDUs are forwarded with SN assigned by the source eNB for E-RABs subject to be simultaneously served by both the source and target eNBs, regardless of RLC-AM or RLC-UM, until SN assignment is handed over to the target eNB in step 11b, for which the normal data forwarding follows as defined in 10.1.2.3.
+NOTE: For E-RABs configured with DAPS, downlink PDCP SDUs are forwarded with SN assigned by the source eNB, until SN assignment is handed over to the target eNB in step 11b, for which the normal data forwarding follows as defined in 10.1.2.3.

 Steps 7 to 16 provide means to avoid data loss during HO and are further detailed in 10.1.2.1.2 and 10.1.2.3.